+IV.
 EXEMPTION CERTIFICATES

-Any person or company engaged in providing public transportation may buy certain items exempt from sales or use tax (see Section II), but if the public transportation provider has a facility in Indiana, it must register with the Indiana Department of Revenue to obtain a Registered Retail Merchant Certificate (RRMC) to buy exempt.
-The RRMC will have a number that must be used on all exemption certificates given to vendors by the public transportation provider.
+Any person or company engaged in providing public transportation may buy certain items exempt from sales or use tax, but if the public transportation provider has a facility in Indiana, it must register with the Indiana Department of Revenue to obtain a Registered Retail Merchant Certificate (RRMC) before they will be able to buy tangible personal property exempt from Indiana sales tax.
+The RRMC will have a taxpayer identification number ("TID") that must be used on all exemption certificates given to vendors by the public transportation provider: either the Form ST-105 (the department's General Sales Tax Exemption Certificate, available online at: www.in.gov/dor/3504.htm) or a Streamlined Sales Tax Agreement certificate of exemption.
 Exemption certificates can be used as a blanket exemption, kept on file by the vendor, or used for each individual transaction.
-A blanket exemption certificate tells the vendor that all purchases made by the public transportation provider are reasonably necessary to provide public transportation.
+A blanket exemption certificate lets the vendor know that all purchases made by the public transportation provider are reasonably necessary to provide public transportation.
 If a public transportation provider uses property purchased with a blanket exemption in a taxable manner, the provider must pay use tax for the purchase.
 The tax must be remitted on the provider's sales and use tax return, the annual income tax return, or a consumer use tax return (Form ST-115).